2021 Gasparilla Bowl: UCF Knights

 The Knights started out the season 2–0 under first-year head coach Gus Malzahn, however, the season was nearly derailed after the team suffered a rash of injuries during a last-minute loss at Louisville.
 Quarterback Dillon Gabriel suffered a season-ending broken clavicle, and by season's end, elected to enter the NCAA's transfer portal.
-Freshman Mikey Keene took over as starting quarterback, winning six of his nine starts, leading the Knights to an 8–4 record regular season (third place in the AAC) and 7–0 at home.
+Freshman Mikey Keene took over as starting quarterback, winning six of his nine starts, leading the Knights to an 8–4 record regular season (third place in the AAC) and a 7–0 record at home.
 UCF suffered many injuries throughout the season and some opt outs in the bowl game.
-From the starting lineups media reported missing 27 total starters or rotational players that were shuffled out.
-Notably key players such as (Defensive tackle) Kalia Davis, (running back) Bentavius Thompson, (defensive back) Jarvis Ware, (center) Corey Thornton, (linebackers) leading tackler Bryson Armstrong, Eriq Gilyard, (wide receivers) Jaylon Robinson, and Kevon Ahmad, along with several others.
-Running back Isaiah Bowser was still recovering from a prior injury but decided to play in the bowl game anyways.
+From the starting lineups, media reported a total of 27 missing starters or rotational players that were shuffled out.
+Notably key players out included Kalia Davis (Defensive tackle), Bentavius Thompson (running back), Jarvis Ware (defensive back), Corey Thornton (center), leading tackler Bryson Armstrong along with Eriq Gilyard (linebackers), wide receivers Jaylon Robinson and Kevon Ahmad, along with several others.
+Running back Isaiah Bowser was still recovering from a prior injury but decided to play in the bowl game anyway.